Before you begin

 - You create a project to group related work

-- You create a record for a biological asset
+- You create a record for your work

 That is enough to get started.

-One of the first decisions CellRepo asks you to make is whether your work is personal or shared.
+One of the first decisions you will encounter is whether your work is personal or shared with others.

-It does not change how biological information is recorded.
+It doesn't change how biological information is recorded.

 When something feels unfamiliar

-Some of the language used in CellRepo may be new, especially if you have not used structured digital tracking tools before.
+Some of the terms used in CellRepo may be new, especially if you have not used structured digital tracking tools before.

-Whenever a term is unclear, the CellRepo vocabulary section explains it in plain language and in the context of biological work.
+Whenever a term is unclear, the CellRepo concepts > Key terms at a glance section explains it in plain language and in a biological context.

 Getting help when you need it